 You can add sensors to the PCB to collect data in and around your hive.
 The current firmware supports:

-- Up to five temperature sensors (type DS18b20)
+- Up to nine temperature sensors (type DS18b20)

 - One microphone (3.5 mm jack input with 4 pins).
 Define which microphone you are using in the BEEP base app.

-The PCB has an extra microphone input and a I2C connection where you can connect a second microphone or multiple I2C sensors.
+The PCB has a I2C connection where you can connect multiple I2C sensors.
 When you want to add your own (I2C) sensors, on top of the supported sensors as listed above, you need to write the corresponding code in the open source firmware.
 You can upload the new firmware to the BEEP base using the BEEP base app.

 Note for customers outside the EU and Southern Africa: The LoRa chip in the BEEP PCB only complies with the LoRa frequency in Europe and Southern Africa.
 In other countries, you can use the PCB and all it's functions except the data transmission with the current LoRa chip.